-James Wakefield is a Senior Lecturer at the UTS Business School in the Accounting Discipline Group, and a Senior Research Visitor at Keble College, University of Oxford.
+James Wakefield is a Senior Lecturer in the UTS Business School, Accounting Discipline Group, and a Senior Research Visitor at Keble College, University of Oxford.
 He researches in two areas, accounting education and management accounting.
 James’ accounting education research focuses on the application of technologies to improve student engagement and learning outcomes in introductory accounting.
 In particular he investigates the implications of technologies including synchronised lecture slides with integrated quizzes, social media, student screencasting, online peer review forums and tablet computing enabled annotation and sharing technologies.
-James’ research accounting education research is the subject of a number of publications in accounting and education journals.
+James’ accounting education research is the subject of a number of publications in accounting and education journals.
 The use of tablet computing enabled annotation and sharing technologies is the subject of a paper titled "The impact of an iPad-supported annotation and sharing technology on university students' learning”, published in Computers & Education in 2018 and earlier receiving the best paper award (accounting education stream) at the 2016 AFAANZ conference.

 James teaches and coordinates undergraduate introductory accounting and also teaches postgraduate management control systems.
 James was awarded the 2018 Universities Australia Citation for Outstanding Contributions to Student Learning for "a sustained research informed set of approaches to influence, motivate and inspire students to engage and achieve higher performance in introductory accounting and beyond” and the 2017 UTS Learning and Teaching Award for Individual Teaching for "a sustained approach to enhancing student engagement and performance in introductory accounting and beyond".
 He, as part of the introductory accounting team, has also been awarded an OLT Group Citation for Outstanding Contribution to Student Learning, the UTS Learning and Teaching Group Award, Accounting Discipline Group Teaching Prize and grant funding for the application of new technologies to improve student engagement and learning.

 James has been a visiting scholar at the University of Oxford (Saïd Business School), Monash University (Department of Accounting), University of Southern California (Leventhal School of Accounting) and Luiss University Rome.
 James completed the International Teachers Programme (ITP) in 2017.

 Prior to joining UTS James worked in auditing at a big four accounting firm and at a large multinational retailer in stock administration.